 This is probably more of an Instagram stop.
 You can hire a bike and take a one-hour long ride to the Farm.
 Apart from its animals and restaurant, this place is known for its beautiful rows of sunflowers.
 However, when we were at the Farm, there weren’t that many left alive.
 So, if you are just going here to take some nice pictures, make sure that you’ll actually find some sunflowers.
 The Farm is still a fun place without them though!

 I don’t know if you’ve ever been to a Silent Disco.
 But if you haven’t, this is definitely the place to try it.
 Byron Bay’s Silent Disco is located right on the main beach.
 Headphones are for hire for 10$ on weekdays and 15$ on the weekend.
 You’ll be able to choose from three different channels – charts, electro, and oldies (just to give you a rough differentiation).

 Honestly, the night we went to the Silent Disco has been one of the best nights of my life.
 Everyone just goes crazy, dances and jumps around the beach, and runs into the water.
 So, so, so much fun!

 Have Some Amazing Vegan Food

-Stay tuned for my vegan food guide on Byron Bay!
+Check out my vegan food guide to Byron Bay here!

 These are my top things to do in and around Byron Bay.
 I hope you’re hyped for your time in there!
 Please share any further tips or let me know how you’ve liked my recommendations.